![]() |

 |

-The acceleration of a free falling particle is caused by the refraction of its
+The acceleration of a particle in free fall is caused by the refraction of its oscillating components

-2 Bending of a Light Beam Passing a Massive Object
+2 Bending of a Beam of Light Passing a Massive Object

 where c

-is the speed of light in the gravitation-free space, cred is the reduced speed of light in the field, G is the
+is the speed of light in gravity-free space, credu is the reduced speed of light in the field, G is the

-the distance to the centre of the gravitational source.
+and r is the distance from the centre of the gravitational source.
 The power p is

 1/2